mkrul/pet-registry/project.md

 - When navigating from dashboard back to home/index page while reports load, the loading spinner no longer shows a white flash in dark mode
 - Loading overlay now displays with dark background (`dark:bg-gray-900`) when dark mode is enabled, matching the rest of the application's color scheme
 - Maintains visual consistency and prevents the jarring contrast shift during page transitions with active data fetches

+---

+### Reports Index Loading UX

+**Objective**: Eliminate the global loading flash on the public reports index when navigating from dashboard views.

+**Changes Made**:

+1. **ListingsContainer.jsx**:
+   - Removed the blocking loading state check and page-level spinner
+   - Component now renders `ListingsGrid` immediately using cached report data returned by `useReportsData`

+**Result**:
+- Reports render instantly from cache on the home/index page without a white flash, even in dark mode
+- Matches the dashboard loading optimization pattern while allowing background fetches to refresh content

+---